zestia/ember-select-box/README.md

 <details>
   <summary>View more details</summary>

+### The general gist

+* There is one interactive element at any one time.
+If you render a `Trigger`, then it is the Trigger that the user interacts with.
+It has a role of combobox.
+And so, by definition, it is _combined_ with a listbox.
+Whilst the Trigger has focus, it accepts user input and will allow control of its associated listbox.
+* Similarly, if you utilise the `Input` instead, then _it_ is the interactive element.
+The Input does not automatically open or close the select box like the Trigger, since that behaviour is up to the developer to hook up.

 ### Differences to Native Select Boxes

 1. When using the arrow keys on a native select box, it will stop dead when you reach the end or the beginning.
 Whereas, with this addon it will cycle through the options.
 This is following advice from [w3.org](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/).